BoltTranslate/Translate/README.md

-# Translation plugin for Bolt CMS (Work in progress)
+# Translation plugin for Bolt CMS

+This plugin handles translation of content within bolt.
+It is recomended to be used in combination with the labels extension.

 ![Screenshot, Backend](https://cloud.githubusercontent.com/assets/343392/10799822/23900e48-7daf-11e5-86ad-c7f7730a0b13.png)